Nockda/Nockda.github.io/_posts/2023-06-12-Semiconductor-Manufacturing-Analysis.md

 ![output1](../assets/img/semiconductor/output1.png)

-Here is the important features of this model.
-Regard of this chart, Point_1, X421, Point_9, Point_2, Point_6 is the point the manufacturor should take care of.
-But in this plot, we don't know the reasons.
-So I made a other plot.
+Here are the important features of this model: Point_1, X421, Point_9, Point_2, and Point_6.
+These points are crucial and require attention from the manufacturer.
+However, the reasons behind these observations are not clear from this chart alone.
+To gain further insights, I have created an additional plot.

-And this is the other plot of the result.
+Please provide the details or share the new plot for further analysis and interpretation.

 ![output2](../assets/img/semiconductor/output2.png)